 - November: No get-together (JALT2017)

-- Sunday 17 December 12.00 to 17.30,new venue TBA: Creating Community Learning Together 4 (CCLT4), an informal afternoon conference for learners and teachers.
+- Sunday 17 December 12.00 to 17.30, venue TBA: Creating Community Learning Together 4 (CCLT4), an informal afternoon conference for learners and teachers.

 We confirmed with each other that, in deciding these dates, we are making a commitment to meet regularly.
 The get-togethers work best when we create continuity and development from one get-together to the next, with a positive sense of moving forward together.

 Next, we came to the all-important topic of the focuses and format for this year’s get-togethers, which is connected to sustaining interest and attendance at the get-togethers.
 We spent a little time reading and commenting on the responses to the short “Developing the Tokyo Get-togethers in 2017” online survey that 21 people responded to in November and December last year.